Azzyypaaras/MythicMetals/PATCHNOTES.md

 # 0.19.8

+## Changes

 - Fix an issue where the Mythril Drill fortune upgrade did not work (thanks Leyline Explorer!)
+- Fixed an issue where the Bronze Block would show the Copper Block tooltip in a Carmot Staff (thanks Sakura Willows!)
+- Updated the `#mythicmetals:carmot_staff_blocks` tag

 # 0.19.7